Name: John Wood 97

 The Y chromosome may one day provide leads.
 In other words, should a

-partilineal descendant of John's provide test results, it might be possible
+partilineal descendant of John's test, it might be possible to compare it

 DNA Project and find a related line.
-With the end in mind of finding
+With that end in mind, I'm

 descendants.